 The final and biggest question you should be asking yourself is this.
 What is it that made you want to pick up the guitar?

-Whilst there are other factors to consider, the only thing that matters is what is going to drive you to pick your guitar up every single day?
-Different kinds of guitar are more prominently found in different kinds of music.
+Whilst there are other factors to consider, the only thing that matters is what is going to drive you to pick your guitar up every single day.
+Different kinds of guitars are more prominently found in different kinds of music.
 You’re going to find yourself becoming disappointed early on if you buy a nylon-stringed acoustic and try to imitate the riffs on your favourite rock guitar albums.
-The sound will be too soft and you will lose the ability to add things like distortion to make those single note riffs drive hard.
+The sound will be too soft and you will lose the ability to add things like distortion to make those single-note riffs drive hard.

 How To Decide: Acoustic Guitar vs Electric Guitar